jamescommons/rowhammer/README.md

   jmp rowhammer2
 ```

 This code will induce disturbance errors.
-This is because $X$ and $Y$ live in different rows
+This is because X and Y live in different rows
 in the same bank, so repeatedly accessing them one after the other forces the memory controller
 to continually toggle specific wordlines.